Michalak-Bartosz/Programming-Note/docs/java/interview-questions/001_core-java-interview-questions.md

 ---
+tags:
+  - Java
+  - Interview Questions
+  - Core Java
+---

 # Core Java Questions for Beginners

----

 ### ***Q1.
 Is Data Passed by Reference or by Value in Java?***

 Although the answer to this question is pretty simple, this question may be confusing for beginners.
-First, let’s clarify what the question is about:
+First, let's clarify what the question is about:

 1. **Passing by value –** means that we pass **a copy of an object** as a parameter into a method.
 2. **Passing by reference –** means that we pass **a reference to an object** as a parameter into a method.

 To answer the question we have to analyze two cases.
 They represent two types of data that we can pass to a method: a primitive and an object.

 When we pass primitives to a method, its value is copied into a new variable.
 When it comes to objects, the value of the reference is copied into a new variable. **So we can say that Java is a strictly _pass-by-value_ language.**

----
 ### ***Q2.
 What Is the Difference Between Import and Static Imports?***

 We can use regular imports to import a specific class or all classes defined in a different package: